ashleighkeith15/digital-garden-jekyll-template/_notes/Communism.md

 date: 2025-01-26
 ---

-link to afro pessimism [[Afro-Pessimism]]

 As defined by [[Karl Marx]] in the [[Communist Manifesto]], the main goal of the Communist party is to represent the wants and common interests of the entire proletariat, independent of all nationality.
+This relates to [[Afro-Pessimism]] in a really cool way.
+Can't you see that?

 The communist party is the most advanced and resolute section of the working class parties of every country.
 They clearly see the finish line - keeping at heart the goals of the proletarian movement.